 \subsection{Assumptions and stability of parameters}

 We study the stability of the parameter sequence $\{\barepsilon_t, \barnu_t\}_t$.
-We will show that, for each run of~the algorithm, they are stabilized after a finite number of iterations.
-Thus, Lines 5 and 14 of Algorithm~\ref{alg:ASto} will not be performed when the iteration number is large enough.
-We begin by introducing assumptions.
+We will show that,~for each run of the algorithm, the sequence is stabilized after a finite number of iterations.
+Thus, Lines 5 and 14 of Algorithm \ref{alg:ASto} will not be performed when the iteration index $t$ is large enough.
+We begin by introducing the assumptions.